GabyGold67/LimbsSafetySw_ESP32/README.md

       - When enabled the hands switches must still be monitored to ensure both keep a valid state, disabling this switch if the situation changes.
       - When enabled and pressed it triggers the machine **Start**|**Release** signal.

-#### Inputs/Outputs requirements conclusion:
-According to the abovementioned requirements the design of the ***LimbsSftySnglShtSw*** should include the **ButtonToSwitch library** defined classes as inputs.
-   - A **TmVdblMPBttn** class object for the left hand input.
-   - A **TmVdblMPBttn** class object for the right hand input.
-   - A **SnglSrvcMPBttn** class object for the foot input.

----

-## Implementation:
-### Finite States Machine modeling
-As the class is modeled for applications where no other signals -inputs or outputs- are expected once the **"launch and forget" cycle ** starts due to lack of possibilities to install sensors or actuators, the execution logic must be the following:

-1. Ensure the placement of the hands, enabling the foot activation sensor.
-2. Ensure the timely activation of the foot sensor.
-3. Start the production cycle:
-   - Disable the three input signal generators
-   - Note: ***Point of no return for any internal or external Emergency signal***
-   - Activate the release mechanism
-   - Hold the release mechanism activated for a established period of time.
-4. Deactivate the release mechanism.
-5. Wait for a established period of time to consider the production cycle completed.
-6. Consider the production cycle completed.
-   - ***Point of reactivation for any internal or external Emergency signal***
-   - Activate "End of cycle" flag, function and/or task (useful for ready alerts, starting wasted waiting timers, cycle counters, etc.)
-   - Reset the release and cycle timers
-   - Enable the configured hands switches.
-Restart all the activation parameters for a new production cycle.

----

 ### Configuration and parameters for the ***LimbsSftySnglShtSw*** class objects:
 - The configuration of the **LimbsSftySnglShtSw** must be understood as separated by areas or **categories**, strongly related to: